Gimme Love (Sia song)

 "Gimme Love" is a song by Australian singer and songwriter Sia.
 It was released as the lead single from her tenth studio album, Reasonable Woman, on 13 September 2023 through Atlantic Records.

 At the APRA Music Awards of 2024, the song was shortlisted for Song of the Year.
 At the APRA Music Awards of 2025, the song was nominated for Most Performed Pop Work.

 Composition

 "Gimme Love" is a pop song built around synthesizers and a trap-inspired beat.
 It has been described as "soaring", "anthemic", "bouncy", and "emotional".
 Sia co-wrote the song with Jesse Shatkin, who also produced the track.

 Promotion

 The release of "Gimme Love" was accompanied by a "colorful" lyric video.
 Billboard said the video "is a series of snaps of the singer in various locations with color blocks covering her features".
 The music video for "Gimme Love" was released on 18 October.
 It features Sia wearing a signature large, curly wig and a white, oversized dress.
-Directed by Sia herself, the video begins with her dancing alone, before her friends join her, dancing and frolicking to the song.
+Directed by Sia herself, the video begins with her dancing alone and with her lab dog named Dingus, before her friends join her, dancing and frolicking to the song.